 Luckily, most of the fixes to the issues discussed in this guide are self-explanatory.
 However, I will do my best to explain the more complex ones as we go.

 If you’re an Ahrefs user, begin by launching a new project in Site Audit.

 Here’s a video explaining how to do that:

 What does Site Audit do?
 It checks every page on your website for over a hundred predetermined SEO issues.

 IMPORTANT.
 To get the most out of this post, I recommend turning on the option to check the HTTP status of external links.

 Don’t worry if you’re not an Ahrefs user.
-Running an audit is recommended, but optional.
+Launching running an audit recommended, but optional.

 Some other tools mentioned in this guide that you may need include:

 - Google’s Mobile-Friendly Test Tool